Go to Homepage

 Bali fun guide, Lakeview restaurant, Penelokan

-Lakeview Restaurant above Lake Batur/ photo: Vijay Verghese
+Lakeview Restaurant above Lake Batur offers grand views and a cheap buffet/ photo: Vijay Verghese

-At the Lakeview Hotel & Restaurant (tel: [62-361] 728-790) in Penelokan, perched high above the crater of Lake Batur, you'll get jaw-dropping wraparound views of Mt Batur, bursts of crimson cana lilies (and poinsettias in season), and a mediocre but extensive buffet for just around US$8.
+At the renovated Lakeview Hotel & Restaurant (lakeviewbatur.com/) in Penelokan, perched high above the crater of Lake Batur, you'll get jaw-dropping wraparound views of Mt Batur, bursts of crimson cana lilies (and poinsettias in season), and an unexciting but but extensive buffet.
 It’s embarrassingly cheap so don’t argue about the quality.
 Grab the corner table on the alfresco patio.
 There is a ticket to be purchased if you're driving into this scenic area.
-It costs around Rp10,000.
-Get in before noon to gain the best views before the clouds close in.
+Get in early before noon to gain the best views before the clouds close in.
 Mt Gunung Agung rises up at the far side.

 Gunung Agung, a mightily revered volcano is a cranky gent that blew his top in 1963.
 The eastern flank, which bore the brunt of this outburst, remains a deserted Brobdingnagian landscape, a tossed salad of giant volcanic boulders and tall grass.
 A romantic ribbon of road snakes through it to Kubu and around the hump to Singaraja in the far north.
 From Lakeview it is possible to drive down into the crater and along the rim of the lake to the public hot springs.
 "Guides" are at hand to help you climb smoking, sulphurous Mt Batur.
 The route is fraught with steam, rocks – and the ubiquitous chess sets that locals are wont to sell at every corner.